moh-dar709/CryptoTrader-CS2212/README.md

 We got inspiration for the LoginSystem class from a tutorial found online: https://www.tutorialsfield.com/login-form-in-java-swing-with-source-code/.
 Only the JFrame elements were inspired by the tutorial, integrating the LoginSystem into the the program was done by us.

+### API Limitations
+According to CoinGecko's Terms of Service (https://www.coingecko.com/en/api_terms), CoinGecko API is limited to 8 calls per second.
+Due to this, adding more than 4 trades at once will not work.